We recommend washing or soaking your new nappies at least once before their first use, as you normally would when buying new clothing.

-Two steps we suggest (only 1 of the steps needs to be done)
+Two steps we suggest (only 1 of the steps needs to be done) to include in your cloth nappy wash routine

 - Soak in your laundry tub in warm water over night, gently squeeze to ring out excess water and hang over the runs of your clothes airer to dry